rbyers87/port-arthur-squad-plan/README.md

 "Work Schedule" is recurring schedule.
 Add new work schedule refers to creating a new recurring schedule.
 Still need ability to add officer to daily view from accepting a vacancy alert and manually from a supvervisor profile on the daily view schedule.

 Daily View shift selector is not loading until you change the date.
 Need shift selector to reload page after it is changed.

+## RidingList PDF logo instructions:
+🔧 Easy Logo Replacement:
+The placeholder logo is drawn in the drawPlaceholderLogo function.
+When you're ready to add your actual logo, you can replace this function with one that loads your logo image:

+typescript
+// Future: Replace with actual logo const drawActualLogo = (pdf: jsPDF, x: number, y: number) => {
+  // You can use pdf.addImage() here with your logo file
+  // pdf.addImage(logoData, 'PNG', x, y, 25, 25);
+};